Last Updated on

 - Children and touts depending on the areas you’re in, will persistently offer their services as guide.
 Some may follow you assuming that you’ve accepted or will eventually accept their services if they are persistent.
 If you don’t want a guide, learn some bits of Hindi such as Chalo (go away), Nein (No) and speak it firmly to people so that they get the point.
 Chale Jao! spoken sternly, is a term I’ve found to work 70% of the time.

-Check your water bottles
+Double-check your water bottles & rupees

 Purchase only bottled water with unbroken seals.
 The reason is that sometimes people in India recycle bottles and refill them with unclean water.
 Also, after drinking your water, it’s best to crush the bottle so that it’s not reused.
+Also, Indians do not accept torn ruppees, but they will give them to you- read my tips on dealing with Indian Currency.